matthew1000/node-snowmix/README.md

 ## Video control

-In an OO style, Video feeds, and virtual feeds, are given instances of the 'Feed' and 'Vfeed' class (respectively).
+In an OO style, video feeds, and virtual vide feeds, are given instances of the 'Feed' and 'Vfeed' class (respectively).
 These are automatically populated when this library first connects to Snowmix.

-Access feeds by ID using `snowmix.feeds.byId(<ID NUMBER>)` And likewise, vfeeds with `snowmix.vfeeds.byId(<ID NUMBER>)`
+Access feeds by ID using `snowmix.feeds.byId(<FEED ID>)` And likewise, vfeeds with `snowmix.vfeeds.byId(<VFEED ID>)`

 All feeds can be accessed with `snowmix.feeds.all()`, and the same for `vfeed`.
 For example, to see how many vfeeds there are: